Random vectors in the presence of a single big jump: Closure properties

-Now we restrict ourselves in the case of scale mixture.
-The following assumption is an extension of a popular, in closure with respect to product in heavy-tailed uni-variate distributions, see for example \cite{tang:2006}, \cite{konstantinides:leipus:siaulys:2022}, \cite{konstantinides:passalidis:2024b}.
+Now we restrict ourselves to the case of scale mixture.
+The following assumption is an extension of a popular assumption, in closure with respect to product in one-dimensional heavy-tailed distributions; see for example \cite{tang:2006}, \cite{konstantinides:leipus:siaulys:2022}, \cite{konstantinides:passalidis:2024b}.